Do you want to trade Japanese candlestick patterns? Read on to learn more about one of the most powerful — the engulfing candle.

 The first step in trading an engulfing pattern is recognizing the formation in real-time.
 To do so, look for patterns where a larger opposing second candle follows a smaller positive or negative candlestick.

-Once identified, you are ready to enter the market on a confirmation candle.
+Once identified, you are ready to enter the market on the next confirmation candle.
 To open a long position, buy above the bullish engulfing pattern; to open a short position, sell below the bearish engulfing candle.

 Step 2: Set Profit Target